-An event that is not part of planned pipeline maintenance or operation and occurs during the construction, operation or abandonment of a pipeline and results in:
+An event that is not part of planned pipeline maintenance or normal operation and occurs during the construction, operation or abandonment of a pipeline and results in:

-- 1. a release of gas or HVP hydrocarbons occurring at a rate greater than 0.1 kg/second from any malfunctioning or faulty part of a pipeline, facility or appurtenance including but not limited to seals, packing, gaskets, o-rings, plugs, valves; or - 2. a release of any size that occurs through the body of the pipeline or a welded connection.
+- 1. a release of gas or HVP hydrocarbons occurring at a rate greater than 0.1 kg/second due to any malfunctioning or faulty part of a pipeline, facility or appurtenance including but not limited to seals, packing, gaskets, o-rings, plugs, valves, including where such release occurs elsewhere than at the malfunctioning or faulty part; - 2. a release of any size that occurs through the body of the pipeline or a welded connection.